Who is it for?

 How do I access it?

-The Local Authority Led Resourced Provision is part of Bradford Council’s Low Incidence Team specialist provision for vision impaired children.
+The Local Authority Led Resourced Provision is part of Bradford Council’s children's sensory and physical needs service, specialist provision for children and young people with vision impairment.